onepf/AppDF/specification/appds_spec_1_0.md

 Required.
 No attributes.

 Some stores support separate feature list (most assumes that the feature list is included into the full description).
 Each `<feature>` subtag should contain one feature description.
 There should be between 3 and 5 `<feature>` subtags.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.

 Example:
 ```xml